Where to Buy RTLSDR RTL2832U DVB-T Tuner Dongles

 Other RTL-SDR Related Purchases

 Check out our book about the RTL-SDR here!
-It contains many tutorials and lot’s of tips and tricks to get the most of your your rtl-sdr radio.
+It contains many tutorials and lot’s of tips and tricks to get the most out of your RTL-SDR radio.

 You may also want to get an active USB extension cable so that you can put the RTL-SDR dongle as close to the antenna as possible to reduce coaxial feed line losses and decrease RF interference from your PC.